AdaptechLLC/finapi-webform/docs/Api/WebFormsApi.md

 Delete a web form

-Delete a web form of the user that is authorized by the access token.<br>Must pass the user's access token.
+Delete a web form of the user that is authorized by the access token.<br/><br/>Must pass the user's access token.

 ### Example